Language Program Management Certificate

 Upon completion of the LPM Certificate Program, students will be able to demonstrate professional level competencies to:

-- Strategically plan and administer program operations and resources, marketing and recruitment, and student admissions.
+- Strategically plan and administer program operations and resources, marketing and recruitment, and transition to change.

 - Effectively supervise and evaluate teachers’ performance and promote their professional development

 - Plan, design, and evaluate a language program curriculum.
 Assess and manage curriculum development costs, risks, and change, and ensure stakeholders’ engagement in the curriculum reform.